🧬

 Are they easy to train?

-They are highly intelligent but possess a strong independent streak, requiring patient and consistent positive reinforcement.
+They are intelligent but possess a strong independent streak, which can make training a challenge for novice owners.

 View Official FCI Standard